The Cyber House Rules

 [edit] Act III: "I blunk!"

 The entire crew is stunned, and all of them (except Fry) are quite impressed.
 Leela struggles with synchronized blinking, and after a few tries successfully screws up Hermes' picture.
 Leela then goes out on the town, showing off her new look (and purchasing several two-eye accessories).
 Amy teaches her how to apply makeup with two eyes.
-Leela runs into the blind kid from the orphanarium, and make him feel her two eyes, much to his chagrin.
+Leela runs into the blind boy from the orphanarium, and make him feel her two eyes, much to his chagrin.
 Bender enters with his children, and shows off his check to the crew.
 The children, however, are hungry.
 Adlai shows up at PE for Leela's followup exam, and asks her out on a date.
 Fry points out the he's liked Leela all along, and that Adlai only likes her because she's now got two eyes.
 Bender takes the kids to a bar, and offers them the free peanuts.
-After a moment, a cheap floosie hits on Bender.
-Bender is distracted by all the children hugging him, and the floosie leaves.
+After a moment, a cheap floozy hits on Bender.
+Bender is distracted by all the children hugging him, and the floozy leaves.
 He threatens the children (with hugging), and they cheer.
-Adlai takes Leela to the Municipal Aboretum, and gets her an average bouquet from the Altairean Bouquet Tree.
+Adlai takes Leela to the Municipal Arboretum, and gets her an average bouquet from the Altairean Bouquet Tree.
 Leela is impressed and leans in for a kiss, which Adlai returns, as plainly as possible.
 Leela takes the crew out to meet Adlai, and Fry still insists that being weird is what makes Leela special, and points out the abnormalities of the rest of the crew.
 Bender is also at the restaurant with his kids, and after Elzar gives him the check, Bender and the kids run out without paying.
 Adlai is inspired to have kids with Leela.

 [edit] Act IV: "Daddy, how do I flush you?"